About Us > Who We Are

 Brothers and explorers, Pierre and Jean Baptiste Le Moyne set sail from Brest, France, and arrived at the lower Mississippi River.
 They encounter a prominent oxbow lake that will be named la Fausse Rivière or False River.
 Likewise, the surrounding area will become known as la Pointe Coupée or "the place of the cut-off".

-Pierre Le Moyne, left, and Jean Baptiste Le Moyne de Bienville, right, by Granger.
+Pierre Le Moyne, left, and Jean Baptiste Le Moyne de Bienville, right.

 1720